wellmann/kwio-gutenberg-blocks/README.md

 ##### block.php *(optional)*

 * Class that extends `Base_Block` and implements a custom render function.
-You can add additional classes to the wrapper element, add JSON data to the front end or set default values for the attributes.
+You can add additional classes to the wrapper element, add JSON data to the front end.
 Should be used when dynamic data will be rendered.

 ##### editor.scss *(optional)*